fommil/fpmortals/manuscript/frontmatter.md

 We also recommend [The Red Book](https://www.manning.com/books/functional-programming-in-scala) as further reading.
 It teaches how to write an FP library in Scala from first principles.

-A> Although this early access version of the book is making use of the A> cats library, This book may switch to using the `scalaz` library A> before completion.
+A> Cats is an evolving technical experiment under the Typelevel social A> project which has moderators on their channels who enforce a Code of A> Conduct.
+Cats has origins in the decade-long `scalaz` technical A> project.
 A>
-A> Cats is a technical and social project, with origins in the more A> long-standing `scalaz`.
+A> Although this Early Access version of the book that you are reading is A> making use of the cats library, we will probably switch to `scalaz` A> library before completion.
 A>
 A> There will be a second book made available (at a discount to those who A> buy this book) covering the *other* library, whatever that may be.